 You’ve already considered where your target customers shop; you can use much the same process to figure out where users go to find out more information about products, brands, and your industry as a whole.
 This could include websites, social media, and email newsletters.
 Also consider which of these tend to be the most effective for promoting your message.
 Remember, this could differ according to where a user is in the buyer’s journey and whether your product has an extra appeal at a particular time of year.

 A useful starting point is to look at what your competitors are doing.
 For instance, check if customers are engaging with them on various social media platforms, which keywords they are ranking for, and what kinds of ads they are running.
 Whereas your own target audience will not be exactly the same, running a competitor analysis is key, as it will show you potential opportunities and give you other valuable insights.

 Applying the Four Ps

 An important thing to bear in mind when using the four Ps is that they are all part of the marketing mix: they work together.
 It’s no good neglecting one and focusing your attention on another — this will jeopardize your entire strategy.
 You can cover each of the Ps in any order you wish, just make sure you always cover all of them.

-- Choose a product to assess for the four Ps — it’s important to consider just one offering at a time — and work through all the criteria above.
+It’s important to consider just one offering at a time — and work through all the criteria above.

-- Test out each of the four Ps on customers.
-For instance, evaluate if the product meets customers’ needs, if it’s available where they want to purchase, if they are willing to pay the price you set, and if they like being reached through the promotional channels you’ve chosen.
+Evaluate if the product meets customers’ needs, if it’s available where they want to purchase, if they are willing to pay the price you set, and if they like being reached through the promotional channels you’ve chosen.

-- Use the feedback to make any appropriate changes and test again.
+Once you’ve done this, test again.
 Only once you feel there’s no room for improvement should you bring your product to market.